GURPS Alternate Earths

 GURPS Alternate Earths is a GURPS role-playing game supplement by Kenneth Hite, Craig Neumeier, and Michael S. Schiffer, which was published by Steve Jackson Games in 1996.
-It presents six versions of Earth with alternate histories from the real world, and background material for creating adventures for each of these worlds.
+It presents six alternate histories from the real world, and background material for creating adventures for each of these worlds.

 Contents

 GURPS Alternate Earths presents six versions of Earth possessing alternate histories from that of our own world, as well as a number of less-detailed alternate settings scattered throughout the book in sidebars.
 Attention is given to the ways in which agents of the Infinity Patrol presented in GURPS Time Travel and their rivals from the mysterious parallel known as Centrum attempt to influence the course of history in each parallel.
 There is a sequel volume, GURPS Alternate Earths II, and the concept of the conflict between the Infinity Patrol and Centrum across the many parallel Earths was made central to the Fourth Edition of GURPS as the default setting in the Basic Set and in the supplement GURPS Infinite Worlds.